Many IT and manufacturing companies seem to have left social media marketing behind, perhaps with the exception of LinkedIn.

 Google+/Google My Business are particularly important to Google.
 Maintaining a brand presence there may impact Google search results.

 Social media allows consumers and end-users to see the people behind a brand.
 They have a chance to see the hands and heart of those who make a product or perform a service.

 When you’re thinking about what you should post, ask yourself what your audience would like to see.
-This could include relevant changes in the industry, new manufacturing methods, quotes from notable figures in your line of work, or more.
+Relevant changes in the industry?
+New manufacturing methods?
+Quotes from notable figures in your line of work?
 Whatever that may be, give the post a human voice.
 People are more likely to interact with a brand if they can feel a human connection.

 But that’s not all.
-Behind each brand is a group of people, so show them off.
+Behind each brand is a group of people, so act like it!
 Someone in the office had a birthday?
 Post about it.
 Working on a brand-new manufacturing process?
 Take out your smartphone and video it in action.
 Someone executed an epic April Fools Day prank?
 Get it on social and invite your audience to share the laugh.
-Just be sure to maintain a consistent brand voice across your posts.

 Social media marketing for B2B doesn’t have to be overly complicated or techy.
 Show your audience what you truly do, who you truly are, and why you love what you do.
 They really do care, and it will create a stronger connection between your company and your prospects.